 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Monterey has relatively fewer families with younger children, and/or college students.
 Combined, this makes Monterey a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Monterey does not have a public transit system used by locals to get to and from work.
+Monterey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Monterey, you'll likely find that many of your neighbors like to as well.
 Monterey is one of the more educated communities in America, with a full 70.63% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.